Study Abroad FAQs

 6. How do I finalize approval of my courses?

-Once you return from your off-campus study and your courses are approved for Bates credit by the Off-Campus Study office, then you can meet with the Department Chair again to finalize the application of those credits to the major in sociology.
+Once you return from your off-campus study and your courses are approved for Bates credit by the Center for Global Education, then you can meet with the Department Chair again to finalize the application of those credits to the major in sociology.

 7. What off-campus study programs do Bates sociology students most often select?

 There are a wide variety of off-campus programs previous sociology students have found particularly beneficial.
 We encourage you to review the various programs available in terms of your own interests and educational goals, so you should feel free to begin by reviewing the wealth of information on off-campus study available in the Student Affairs office.
 Their files include evaluations from previous Bates students who have participated in each approved program, and you may want to note particularly those completed by sociology majors.
 In addition, Department faculty will be glad to consult with you regarding the programs of interest to you, and help you determine whether they include any courses that might count toward the major.
 If you have particular interests within sociology that are not fully covered within the Department, we can help you find a program in which you can explore those interests more fully.
 But especially for students planning to study off-campus for just one semester, we encourage you to select an off-campus study opportunity that you want, without feeling constrained by the requirements of the major.